dokun1/firstRuleFireplace/README.md

 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/dokun1/firstRuleFireplace/blob/master/LICENSE)

 ## About
 I wanted to have an app on the tvOS App store in its first month of existence.
-This is not necessarily the most useful app you'll ever download, but it is peaceful, relaxing, and (I think) well written.
+This is not necessarily the most useful app you'll ever download, but it is peaceful, relaxing, and (I think) decently written.

 ![simulatorImage](https://raw.githubusercontent.com/dokun1/firstRuleFireplace/master/FirstRuleFireplace/FirstRuleFireplace/simulatorShot.png)